-Proposed Rule 202(a)(30)-1 defines certain terms for use by investment advisers seeking to avail themselves of the foreign private adviser exemption, highlights of which are discussed below:
+Rule 202(a)(30)-1 defines certain terms for use by investment advisers seeking to avail themselves of the foreign private adviser exemption, highlights of which are discussed below:

 - Place of Business.
 "Place of business" means any office where an investment adviser regularly provides advisory services, solicits, meets with, or otherwise communicates with clients, and any location held out to the public as a place where the investment adviser conducts any such activities. - Clients.
 A non-U.S. adviser is permitted to treat as a single client: (i) certain family members and related accounts; (ii) an entity to which the adviser provides investment advice based on the entity's investment objectives; and (iii) two or more entities that have identical shareholders, partners, limited partners, members, or beneficiaries.
 Further, any general partner, managing member, or other person acting as an investment adviser to a limited partnership or limited liability company must treat the limited partnership or the limited liability company as a client.
 If a client relationship involving multiple persons does not fall within this rule, the question of whether the relationship may appropriately be treated as a single client must be determined on the basis of the facts and circumstances involved.
-Finally, a non-U.S. adviser is not required to count a private fund as a client if the non-U.S. adviser is not required to count a private fund as an investor in the United States in that private fund. - Investors.
-An "investor" is any person that would be included in determining the number of beneficial owners of the outstanding securities of a private fund under Section 3(c)(1) of the Investment Company Act, or whether the outstanding securities of a private fund are owned exclusively by qualified purchasers under Section 3(c)(7) of the Investment Company Act, except that certain adviser employees and their related persons and beneficial owners of short-term paper issued by the private fund will also be included in determining the number of beneficial owners of outstanding securities of a private fund.
+A non-U.S. adviser is not required to count a private fund as a client if the non-U.S. adviser is counting any investor (as discussed below) in that private fund as an investor in the United States in that private fund.
+Finally, a non-U.S. adviser is not required to count a person as an investor if the adviser counts such person as a client of the adviser.
+Therefore, a client who is also an investor in a private fund advised by the adviser would only be counted once. - Investors.
+An "investor" is any person that would be included in determining the number of beneficial owners of the outstanding securities of a private fund under Section 3(c)(1) of the Investment Company Act, or whether the outstanding securities of a private fund are owned exclusively by qualified purchasers under Section 3(c)(7) of the Investment Company Act, except that beneficial owners of short-term paper issued by the private fund will also be included in determining the number of beneficial owners of outstanding securities of a private fund.
 These tests under Section 3(c)(1) and Section 3(c)(7) require "looking through" an entity to its underlying investors under certain circumstances.
 A non-U.S. adviser may treat as a single investor any person that is an investor in two or more private funds advised by the non-U.S. adviser. - Assets Under Management.
 Assets under management are determined in the same manner as described under "Eligibility for Registration with the SEC Calculation of Assets Under Management" below. - In the United States.
 "In the United States" is generally defined consistently with Regulation S under the Securities Act of 1933 (the "Securities Act") (which regulates non-U.S. offerings of securities). - Holding Out.
 A non-U.S. adviser would not be deemed to be holding itself out to the public if it participates in a non-public offering in the United States of securities issued by a private fund.